The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 David Hare.
 Perf.
 Vanessa Redgrave, Ian Holm, Judi Dench, Stuart Wilson, Tim McInnerny.
 MGM/UA Entertainment, 1985.

-Synopsis: A young man (McInnerny) commits suicide in front of a woman (Redgrave) he just met the night before.
-We learn that he had gone to the British Library for research, and the Deputy Librarian (Dench) informed him that they do not lend books except under special circumstances.
+Synopsis: A young man (Tim McInnerny) commits suicide in front of a woman (Vanessa Redgrave) he met the night before.
+We learn that he had gone to the British Library for research, and the Deputy Librarian (Judi Dench) informed him that they do not lend books except under special circumstances.

 Role Call: Judi Dench as Marcia Pilborough—Atypical Portrayal